 Devising a Concrete Plan

 Australian Standard AS3745-2010 mandates that all workplaces and activity centres create and maintain Evacuation Diagrams.
 These plans help your patrons and employees find safe paths to the nearest exits in case of a fire.
-While you have some leeway about their colour, material, style and other cosmetic details, it’s important that your Evacuation Diagrams adhere to both the Occupational Health and Safety Regulations 1996 and Australian Standard AS3745-2010.
+While you have some leeway about their colour, material, style and other cosmetic details, it’s important that your Evacuation Diagrams adhere to both the (WHS) Work Health and Safety (General) Regulations 2022 and Australian Standard AS3745-2010.

 CMG Fire and Safety Services can help you deal with responsibilities and duties of your staff in case of a emergency.
 It doesn’t matter whether your employees need a complete refresher on how to stop a sudden fire or you’re trying to implement a new evacuation plan after completing building modifications.
 CMG is always ready to help you maintain a higher state of readiness.